-The proposed new bachelor's degree program will be funded with reallocated support from across FCSM, as this program is built on existing undergraduate courses and faculty expertise.
+The proposed new bachelor's degree program will be funded with reallocated support from across the university, as this program is built on existing undergraduate courses and faculty expertise.
 One new faculty will be hired as part of the existing hiring plan for the PAGS department to support and enhance the program.
 TU's central administration has committed funds to assist program implementation.
-Resources and expenditures anticipated for the first five years are presented in Section L, Tables 6 and 7.
+Resources and expenditures anticipated for the first five years are presented in Section L, Tables 7 and 8.